Top 10 Hard to Kill Houseplants

 Create an evergreen forest in miniature with a few Norfolk Island pines.
 The soft, feathery needles make this live tree friendlier than most.
 It’ll eventually become a small tree, but slow the growth process a little bit by keeping it tightly potted.
 Grow it in bright light and keep the soil moist.

-There are very few plants that prompt warm, fuzzy feelings of holiday nostalgia like the Christmas cactus.
-This cactus bursts into beautiful bloom in midwinter, and its plump flowers come in a range of colors from bright yellows to deep pinks.
-For the best performance, don’t fuss and fret over Christmas cactus beyond watering it when its soil is dry.
+There are very few plants that prompt warm, fuzzy feelings of holiday nostalgia like the Thanksgiving cactus.
+This cactus bursts into beautiful bloom in midwinter, and its plump flowers come in a range of colors.
+For the best performance, don’t fuss and fret over Thanksgiving cactus beyond watering it when its soil is dry.

 Why we love it: This cactus asks for next to nothing from its caretaker and will readily live on for years and years.
 These hard to kill houseplants also make a thoughtful holiday gift!